-The Depository Trust Company (DTC) offers full lifecycle processing of redemptions that arise from the servicing of the approximately 4.4 million securities eligible at the depository, including full and partial calls, final paydowns, maturities, full and partial pre-refundings, partial defeasances, terminations, and other events.
+The Depository Trust Company (DTC) offers full lifecycle processing of redemptions that arise from the servicing of the approximately 1.3 million active securities eligible at the depository, including full and partial calls, final paydowns, maturities, full and partial pre-refundings, partial defeasances, terminations, and other events.

 DTC’s Corporate Actions Processing Service for Redemptions provides full lifecycle processing, including announcing details of upcoming events, providing participants with information about their entitlements, and collecting, allocating, and reporting payments.
 The Redemptions service includes events such as full and partial calls, final paydowns, maturities, full and partial pre-refundings, partial defeasances, terminations, and other events that arise from the servicing of securities eligible at the depository.